 Note about EPS cancellation

 Some types of EPS cancellation can involve both the GP practice cancelling (particularly if the EPS prescription has not yet been downloaded/processed by the pharmacy) and the pharmacy marking Not Dispensed and sending back to Spine.
 That type of cancellation requires action by both the prescriber and pharmacy.
-PSNC has received feedback that a safer method of cancellation suited to some scenarios is the pharmacy marks the item or prescription ‘Not Dispensed’ if appropriate, and submits it to NHSBSA so it cannot be dispensed inadvertently by another dispenser.
+PSNC has received feedback that a safer method of cancellation sis the pharmacy marks the item or prescription ‘Not Dispensed’ if appropriate, and submits it to NHSBSA so it cannot be dispensed inadvertently by another dispenser.
 Read details within the ‘Cancelling prescriptions’ section of this webpage.

 Assembly and accuracy check